Moddable-OpenSource/moddable/documentation/devices/qca4020/README.md

 ## About QCA4020

-The Qualcomm QCA4020 is a processor from Qualcomm that incorporates bluetooth, wifi in a low-powered ARM based device.
+The Qualcomm QCA4020 is an low-powered ARM-based SoC with Bluetooth and Wi-Fi support.

-You will need to have a [Qualcomm Developer Network][devNet] account to download the SDK.
-Moddable supports version 3.x.
+A [Qualcomm Developer Network][devNet] account is required to download the Qualcomm QCA4020 SDK.
+Moddable supports SDK version 3.x.

-Moddable uses FreeRTOS on the QCA4020.
-Development was done for a CDB development board using a Linux host build platform.
+Moddable supports FreeRTOS on the QCA4020 Customer Development Board (CDB) using a Linux host build platform.

-The platform `-p qca4020/cdb` is used to designate the CDB  development board powered by the QCA4020.
+The build platform `-p qca4020/cdb` is used to target the CDB development board powered by the QCA4020.

 ## Development workflow

-After the initial setup, there are two major steps to build a Moddable application for the QCA4020.
+After the initial host setup, there are four major steps to build and deploy a Moddable application for the QCA4020.

-First, the ECMAScript application, assets, modules and XS runtime are built into an archive using Moddable's `mcconfig` tool.
+1. The application, assets, modules and XS runtime are built into an archive using the `mcconfig` tool.
 This produces a `xs_qca4020.a` archive file.

-Then, you will build the small launcher application which includes the `xs_qca4020.a` archive and the Qualcomm libraries.
+2. Build the small launcher application which includes the `xs_qca4020.a` archive and the Qualcomm libraries.

-Then you will flash the application to the board.
+3. Flash the application to the board.

-To debug, you will start `xsbug` to debug your ECMAScript application.
-You may also need to launch gdb to debug the native portion of your application.
+4. Use `gdb` to launch and debug the native portion of your application.
+Use `xsbug` to debug your ECMAScript application.

 ## Getting Started

 ### Linux Host environment setup

 > The Moddable SDK has been tested on 16.04 LTS (64-bit), 18.04.1 (64-bit) and Raspberry Pi Desktop (32-bit) operating systems.
-These setup instructions assume that a GCC toolchain has already been installed.
+These setup instructions assume that a host GCC toolchain has already been installed.

 Set up the Linux environment as described in the [Moddable SDK - Getting Started][modStart] guide.

-#### Get the QCA4020 SDK
+#### Download the QCA4020 SDK

-Get the [Qualcomm QCA4020 SDK version 3.0][sdk3] from the Qualcomm Developer Network's [Tools & Resources - QCA4020][tools] page.
+Download the [Qualcomm QCA4020 SDK version 3.0][sdk3] from the Qualcomm Developer Network's [Tools & Resources - QCA4020][tools] page.

 Decompress the SDK file into a ```~/qualcomm``` directory making

 	/home/<user>/qualcomm/qca4020

-It should contain the directory ```target/```.
+The `qca4020` directory should contain a `target/` subdirectory.

 #### Environment variables

-Set some environment variables:
+Export required build environment variables:

 	export SDK=/home/<user>/qualcomm/qca4020/target
 	export CHIPSET_VARIANT=qca4020